Kiltarlity: Ecology

 Kiltarlity's population of feral goats, roaming since the Clearances, had disappeared by 1963.
-Myxomatosis plague in the early-20th century led to the temporary extinction of wild rabbits in the area.
+A myxomatosis plague in the early-20th century led to the temporary extinction of wild rabbits in the area.
 Native species like grouse, deer, and trout continued to flourish.

 Economic change

-By the mid-20th century, the crofting way of life in Kiltarlity had died out.
+By the mid-20th century, the crofting way of life in Kiltarlity had largely died out.
 Largescale industrial farming replaced it, including Lord Lovat's extensive cattle ranches.
 Mechanisation of agriculture put many young men out of work, whilst centralisation around Inverness led to the closure of the village blacksmith, shoemaker, tailor, and public house.
 Most Kiltarlity residents now earned their living outside the village, either in Beauly or Inverness.

 From the 1910s to 1930s, deer-stalking and salmon-fishing in the parish became a popular tourist attraction for wealthy English and American visitors.
 This created high profits for Kiltarlity's main landowners.
 Due to high taxation from the 1940s onwards and poor maintenance of game stock, however, the industry declined rapidly.